JTBlanchard/JTBlanchard.github.io/_wisdom/On_Text_Encodings.md

 * Windows writes UTF-16 by default with the default system endianness...  and when it writes UTF-8, it includes a byte order mark that your string processing library might need to be aware of in order to ignore.

 * Old, non-English text files are a thing.
 And some people didn't get the memo.
-Maybe that plain text file contains some Russian text from the 90s--that's Latin 2.
 Many Japanese and Chinese programmers never saw the need to switch.
+Maybe that plain text file contains some Spanish accents--that's Latin 1.
+Russian is Latin 5.
+Good luck.

+* Even English-only text can bite you.
+Names can contain all kinds of interesting things, and lots of people still preserve diacritical marks in words like *résumé* or *naïve*.

 * Sometimes people screw up and don't transcode properly in pipelines that don't catch the error, so you can't always believe what's on the label.
 That web app may not have checked before handing it off to the database to write.
 That plain-text log file looks like pure ASCII, so it seems safe to read as UTF-8...  until someone used a Euro sign.
 That's not legal UTF-8...  but it is a common convention extending Latin 1.
 The UTF-8 text processor would throw a fit, but if you'd read it as Latin 1, the encoder would probably have been aware of that.